-Before little girls are even tall enough to see the seductive covers of most magazines in the supermarket, they have their own age appropriate idea of what womanhood looks like in the form of Disney princesses.
+Before little girls are even tall enough to see the seductive covers of most magazines in the supermarket, they have their own age appropriate idea of what womanhood looks like in the form of television, movies and toys…example from my own childhood: Disney princesses.
 Just try to buy a birthday card for a 3-year-old little girl that doesn’t have a glittery “Happy Birthday, Princess!” scrolled across the top.

 I do not think there is anything wrong with a little girl or boy enjoying a Disney film or dressing up like their favorite character.
 Fairy tales naturally excite and build the imagination!
 If my mum would have allowed me to leave the house wearing nothing but Ariel’s purple seashells and a green fish tail, I would have gladly done so.

 And I still want that library the Beast gave Belle.